divinecharlotte/portifolio-setup/README.md

 ### Setup
-clone the project or download the files to ypour local environment.
+clone the project to ypour local environment.

 to clone it do as below
 git clone https://github.com/divinecharlotte/portifolio-setup.git